So you’re thinking about starting a blog and you want to know how to make money blogging for beginners.

 This may seem obvious but if you want people to read your blog, you need to give them something worth reading.
 What’s in it for your reader?

 One of the biggest rookie mistakes I see is the self-indulgent blog.
-Now it’s possible that a blog about fitness, for example, could reasonably chart progress towards your fitness goals.
+Now it’s possible that a blog about fitness, for example, could reasonably chart progress toward your own fitness goals.

 But and it’s a big BUT.
 Only if it’s a way of showing the reader what they can achieve and inspiring them to produce the same results.

-In the same way, assuming you’re not a celebrity, no-one’s going to care about your weekend in the Saint-Tropez.
-Unless of course you can tell them how to snag the same cut-price deal on a out-of-season luxury hotel room.
+In the same way, assuming you’re not a celebrity, no one’s going to care about your weekend in the Saint-Tropez.
+Unless of course, you can tell them how to snag the same cut-price deal on an out-of-season luxury hotel room.

-People want to be better at stuff, get better stuff and learn how to do better stuff.
+People want to be better at stuff, get better at stuff, and learn how to do better stuff.
 If you can help people on their way to achieving those aspirations, you’re on to a winner.

 That’s what counts as terrific content.

 It depends on how you intend to make money from your blog.
 A completely passive blog makes money from advertising and maybe Amazon Associates.
 It can make good money without an email list.

 It’s just that not having a list could mean you’re leaving money on the table.
 Forget any ideas you have that emailing is dead.
 It’s still the best way of creating avid followers.
 These followers are essential if you’re promoting products that need more detailed buying information.

 Just about everyone has an email address, not everyone uses social media.
 Most people will check their email daily and it’s a very personal medium.